 Question: Will placement on the list be based on a first-come, first-served basis?

 Answer: No. A third-party software company utilizes a computerized lottery system to select and establish each applicant’s place on the waiting list.
 You will be contacted in the order of your final ranking on the waitlist.

 Question: How do I check the status of my application?

 Answer: You may check the status of your application by calling 850-210-1486.
 Just follow the prompts to the voucher waitlist.

 Question: What if I need to change my address or contact information?

-Answer: You will need to submit changes to your contact information in writing to the attention of the HCV Program Director.
-You can submit them via email to email@example.com, in person or by mail to:
+Answer: You will need to submit changes to your contact information in writing to your case worker.
+You can submit them via email, in person, or by mail to: